Oracle Idiosyncrasies

 4. DDLs or DMLs?

 We know a DDL (data definition language) SQL statement implicitly commits your transaction, even if this DDL fails (implicit means the user doesn't issue commit and 'user commits' statistic does not increment).
 However, a DDL statement is only one that modifies data dictionary, not including all alter statements.
-For instance, after an alter system or alter session statement, regardless whether it fails or succeeds, you can still rollback your transaction.
+For instance, after an alter system (except alter system set encryption) or alter session statement, regardless whether it fails or succeeds, you can still rollback your transaction.
 But all other alter statements are DDLs, as are grant, comment, analyze.
-Analyze, however, is a special DDL that differs from all others; after analyze, xxx_objects.last_ddl_time won't be updated!
+Analyze, however, is a special DDL that differs from all others; after analyze, xxx_objects.last_ddl_time won't be updated.
 Note that explain plan is a DML; in fact, I usually rollback after explain plan and @?/rdbms/admin/utlxpls (or select * from table(dbms_xplan.display)) to save space in plan_table.
+(Update: No need now, since plan_table is a synonym pointing to a global temporary table private to your session.)

 DDL invalidates cursors.
-But the scope of invalidation differs in 9i and 10g.
-In 9i, a DDL causes the cursor body (heap 6) to be flushed out leaving cursor head (heap 0) as viewed in v$sql.
-10g DDL flushes the entire cursor out.
-Some PL/SQL procedures contain DDL internally, such as dbms_job.submit. dbms_stats.gather_xxx_stats is too, because it commits the transaction.
-But these gather_xxx_stats procedures offer you the option no_invalidate to not invalidate cursor bodies (in 10g however, this option defaults to value AUTO_INVALIDATE and Oracle makes the decision based on recent statistics and maybe other factors; see Note:435458.1).
+But the scope of invalidation differs in different versions.
+In 9i, a DDL causes the cursor body (heap 6) to be purged leaving cursor head (heap 0) as viewed in v$sql.
+10g DDL purges the entire cursor out.
+In 11g and up, nothing is purged; the cursor is just invalidated.
+Some PL/SQL procedures contain DDL internally, such as dbms_job.submit.
+Dbms_stats.gather_xxx_stats is too, because it commits the transaction.
+But these gather_xxx_stats procedures offer you the option no_invalidate to not invalidate cursor bodies.
+In 10g however, this option defaults to value AUTO_INVALIDATE and Oracle makes the decision based on recent statistics and maybe other factors, but usually it's false; see Note:435458.1;

 6. Migrated Local Tablespace Allocation Type Not Shown Correctly